Showing posts sorted by relevance for query menace. Sort by date Show all posts

 The CryptO'pinion?

 I initially expected the TRS-80 to be nothing more than a cumbersome piece of ancient hardware that I wouldn't particularly enjoy.
-I couldn't be more wrong, this is a machine that appears to have more power and versatility than I would ever imagine.
+I couldn't be more wrong, this machine appears to have more power and versatility than I would ever imagine.
 It's a great computer and it's no wonder those plucky Americans snapped it up!

-2nd Life is an equally fantastic piece of software and I'm impressed with how well it runs in terms of its speed and compatibility.
-The inclusion of a utility to convert disk images into a format that 2nd Life can recognise is a wonderful addition and opens up the possibility of playing everything there is.
-Techies can go further: font editor, altering the keyboard layout, linking computers via parallel ports and even tinkering with a disassembler debugger...
+2nd Life is an equally fantastic piece of software!
+I'm impressed with how well it runs in terms of speed, ease of use, and compatibility.
+The inclusion of a utility to convert disk images into a format that 2nd Life can recognise is wonderful.
+That opens up the possibility of playing everything there is.
+Techies can go further: font editor, keyboard alteration, linking computers, and even tinkering with a disassembler debugger...

-The TRS-80 is a great machine and it is so impressive to see the Atari ST flip back in time so easily and reliably.
-This is a fantastic emulator - however - you will need a >16Mhz computer to start gaming like it's 1977 and my Mega STe felt close to the speed of a real TRS-80 (from what I've seen online).
-I have really enjoyed using 2nd Life and I'd love to hear what hardware and performance you guys are getting, so let me know in the comments below.
+The TRS-80 is great and it's impressive to see the Atari ST flip back in time so easily and reliably.
+I have really enjoyed using 2nd Life and I'd love to hear what hardware you guys are using to run this software.

 GitHub has the download which includes the source code for those uber-geeks amongst us :-)